-The Florida Keys are easily considered one of America’s greatest paradises and vacation spots full of gorgeous blue waters, exotic wildlife both underwater and above, delicious food, and incredible activities that make up a dream vacation.
+The Florida Keys are easily considered one of America’s greatest paradises and vacation spots full of coastline with gorgeous blue waters, exotic wildlife both underwater and above, delicious food, and incredible activities that make up a dream vacation.

 Having just finished a road trip where we were blown away by some of the incredible local businesses and organizations who give back to the local community and environment.
 We have put together some of the best sustainable Florida Keys attractions to stop at along the way.